AbhijithAJ/clrprint/README.md

 # If color not available it print's with default color (white/black)

 # Input timeout and clrit (Works on terminal, cmd and powershell.
-Not supported on IDLE)
+Not supported on IDLE).
 continue_ = clrinput('Continue FUZZING? :',clr='p', timeout=15) or False # if no user input in 15, take False
 if continue_:
   FUZZ()